 Following in the footsteps of the mighty Australian Silo Art Trail, run from WA, we are focusing on a short trail which can be done in as little as a few hours or spread over a long weekend.
 With so much art to see in these 6 towns, it would be a shame to rush through without seeing all that rural North East Victoria has to offer.
 It also gives us the chance to promote our pubs, camping and accommodation in the area, which many people may not be aware of.

 Backed by the three large Shire councils – Benalla, Moira and Shepparton – that the 6 towns sit within, we have been working to support each other through the tough times of COVID-19.
-Fantastic new items such as road signage, toilets and more catering venues are due to appear at the end of 2020 or early 2021, and a lot more art is in progress already.
+Fantastic new items such as road signage, toilets and more catering venues have started to appear in late 2020 and more are due in early 2021, with a lot more art in progress already.

 Goorambat and Devenish have already signed up artists to paint more large murals.
-St James has received permission to restore their heritage shopfronts, whilst Tungamah’s artist is waiting to be allowed back from Broome to paint yet more artwork around the town after COVID-19 restrictions ease.
-Katamatite have recieved permission to paint their silo just out of town, and are busy fundraising and applying for grants.
+St James has started restoring their heritage shopfronts, whilst Tungamah’s artist is waiting to be allowed back from Broome to paint yet more artwork around the town after COVID-19 restrictions ease.
+Katamatite have received permission to paint their silo just out of town, and are busy fundraising and applying for grants.
 Dookie are expanding their ever-growing artwork in all directions.

 Watch this space for yet more silos and other artworks from some of the world’s greatest street artists, coming to our tiny rural towns.